 - To buy time to seek a longer-term loan provider: If you need money fast for a pressing matter, you can use a bridging loan to finance yourself for the time being until you are able to get a longer-term loan provider.
 This move can be an expensive one, especially in light of the cost of bridging loans, but it can also be a fast and effective solution to a pressing financial need.

 - For capturing an investment opportunity: Opportunities are unpredictable and can pop up at any moment, including moments when you lack the financial capability to grab the opportunity and make the best of it.
 But instead of letting the opportunity pass you by due to a lack of funds, you can grab a bridging loan and use it to seize the investment opportunity.
 This tactic can be used to change the financial fortune of anyone who is presented with an especially favourable investment opportunity.

 These are just some of the ways people are currently making the best of bridging loans.

 How businesses are using bridging loans in 2018

-It’s not just individuals that are making the best of bridging loans as businesses have also found ways to use the fast and easy option to their benefit.
+It’s not just individuals that are making the best of bridging loans, as businesses have also found ways to use the fast and easy option to their benefit.

-In the event there is a short term cash flow crisis that leads to debt, a bridging loan can help pay it off or buy more time until the business can get its affairs in order.
+- Refinancing owed debt: In the event there is a short-term cash flow crisis that leads to debt, a bridging loan can help pay it off or buy more time until the business can get its affairs in order.
 Also, refinancing can aid in consolidating existing debts into a single entity, which is much easier to manage.
 The loaned sum can be used to pay off lenders or settle outstanding payments to key providers and suppliers.